La Scala announces 2023-24 season as new government decree creates uncertainty

 “It is no longer true that you can just show up at La Scala and find tickets.
 You need to reserve,’’ he said.

+Italian Culture Minister Gennaro Sangiuliano has denied that the government is prejudiced against foreign managers of Italian cultural institutions.
+“But it also seems seems strange to me that in this historic moment, the top 10 institutions of Italian culture are being run by foreigners,″ he told a RAI State TV interviewer last week.

+He cited examples like the Uffizi in Florence, the Pompeii archaeological site, the Turin opera and the Theater San Carlo opera in Naples.
+While praising both the Uffizi and Pompeii directors, he said that the choices demonstrated “a certain xenophile provincialism that we must by every account appoint a foreigner.”

-The government’s decree on the age of opera house general managers would have a more immediate effect, at the San Carlo Opera House in Naples, ending Frenchman Stephane Lissner’s tenure in June.
-Lissner, a former La Scala general manager, has indicated he plans to challenge the measure, which some experts have suggested is unconstitutional since it would have a retroactive impact.
+The government’s decree on the age of opera house general managers would have a more immediate effect at the Theater San Carlo, run by Frenchman Stephane Lissner, who turned 70 in January.
+Lissner, a former La Scala general manager whose Naples contract runs out in 2025, has indicated he plans to challenge the measure, which some experts have suggested is unconstitutional since it would in his case have a retroactive impact.

 By COLLEEN BARRY